 Can I use it? – Check the dates on all your products and bin any that have expired.
-Stretched out old hairbands, bent hair-clips, if you will not use it, put it in the bin!
+Stretched out old hairbands, and bent hair clips, if you will not use them, put them in the bin!

 First Aid – Create a first aid box/draw or basket to help you find what you need in a hurry and keep things tidy.
 Remember to double checking expiry dates and use up what you have before buying new.

 Make-Up – Keeping make-up brushes and products tidy and clean is an ongoing battle.
 There are lots of different ideas on Pinterest and blogs, from mason jars, to draw organisers.
 Everyone has their own routine, so find an idea that works for you.
 Remember to go through your products every few months and get rid of old mascaras, broken eye-shadow platelets and disintegrating sponges to keep things hygienic and de-cluttered.

 De-cluttering your bank accounts can help you save/or make money and be a good starting point to improve your finances – check out our other blog (How to really improve your finances) next.